shbaaaaz/shbaaaaz/README.md

 ## About Me
 I'm a passionate Frontend Engineer with over 5 years of experience in web development.
-Originally from India, I have migrated to Germany and currently seeking new Frontend Developer opportunities in this vibrant tech landscape.
+Originally from India, I have migrated to Germany to explore the vibrant tech landscape.

 Apart from coding, I find joy in teaching web development, sharing my learnings, and exploring new places.